AlexaCRM/alexacrm.github.io/datapress/Samples/Event Ticketing/configure_solution_and_app.md

 - Add a custom field to define the coordinator's contact information.
 - Edit the email, go to the Personalize tab on the right, and change the CoordinatorEmail value.

-### Event Ticketing Settings Table
+### Event Portal Management Table
-The solution contains the Event Ticketing Settings table, where you can define options to configure event display settings and data mapping.
+The solution contains the Event Portal Management table, where you can define options to configure event display settings and data mapping.

 In the Events table in Customer Insights - Journey app, some useful fields are hidden.
 For example, `msevtmgt_description` is used for the event description, and `msevtmgt_eventimage` is the event image.
 You can still use these fields or create your own custom fields instead.

-If you prefer to add your own fields, please change the values of `template/event/columns/description` and `template/event/columns/image` accordingly in the Event Ticketing Settings table to match your field names.
+If you prefer to add your own fields, please change the values of `template/event/columns/description` and `template/event/columns/image` accordingly in the Event Portal Management table to match your field names.

 Read more about table settings affecting the site style in the [Modifying the Look and Feel.
-Event Portal Settings Table](/configure_solution_and_app/#event-portal-settings-table-1)
+Event Portal Management Table](/configure_solution_and_app/#event-portal-management-table-1)

 ## Modifying the Look and Feel
 This section provides some basic guidelines on how you can adjust the visual style of your website to match your branding and design preferences